netpack/vaitp-auditor/docs/GUI_USER_GUIDE.md

 - **Page Up/Down**: Scroll by page
 - **Home/End**: Go to beginning/end of line
 - **Ctrl+Home/End**: Go to beginning/end of document

+### Menu Actions
+- **Ctrl+S**: Save Review Process
+- **Ctrl+O**: Open Review Process
+- **Ctrl+R**: Restart Review Process
+- **Ctrl+G**: Generate verification prompt and copy to clipboard
+- **Ctrl+Q**: Exit application

+## Menu Features

+### Tools Menu

+#### Generate Verification Prompt
+The "Generate verification prompt and copy to clipboard" feature (Ctrl+G) creates a structured prompt for external AI analysis:

+**Purpose**: Generate a comprehensive prompt that can be used with any LLM system (ChatGPT, Claude, etc.) to get a second opinion on vulnerability analysis.

+**What it does**:
+1. Extracts the current Input Code, Expected Code, and Generated Code from the review window
+2. Creates a structured prompt asking the AI to analyze each code snippet for vulnerabilities
+3. Copies the complete prompt to your system clipboard
+4. Shows a confirmation dialog when successful

+**Prompt Structure**:
+The generated prompt includes:
+- Clear instructions for vulnerability analysis
+- All three code snippets (Input, Expected, Generated) in separate sections
+- Structured response format requesting:
+  - YES/NO vulnerability assessment for each code snippet
+  - Detailed explanations of any vulnerabilities found
+  - Severity ratings (Critical/High/Medium/Low)
+  - Specific fix recommendations
+  - Comparative summary between the three code versions

+**Usage**:
+1. Load a code pair in the review window
+2. Use **Tools → Generate verification prompt** or press **Ctrl+G**
+3. Paste the clipboard content into your preferred LLM system
+4. Use the AI's analysis to inform your manual review decision

+**Note**: This feature requires actual code to be loaded.
+It will show a warning if only placeholder text is present.

 ## Data Sources